fbpx

 kea island Milan Gonda shutterstock copyKea, Cyclades - credits: Milan Gonda/Shutterstock.com

 Tzia or Kea is just an hour's boat ride from Lavrio and is the closest habitable Cycladic island in Attica.
-Kea is sparsely populated, except for Korissia (Livadi), the island's main port, Ioulida, the island's capital, and Vourkari.

 The most beautiful areas, however, are located in the northeast.
 One of them is Pera Meria which has several small beaches, such as Spathi.
-However, the most famous beaches are Otzias, Gialiskari, Poisses, Xyla, and Koundouros awarded a blue flag.
+However, the most famous beaches are Otzias, Gialiskari, Poisses, Xyla, and Koundouros awarded a big blue flag.

 Arriving on the island, you will be impressed by the rich flora, rare plant species, and countless crops.
 The royal oak forests, unique in the Cyclades, create an unforgettable landscape, while many herbs, aromatic plants, and beautiful wildflowers thrive.
 Most of the island, after all, belongs to the Natura 2000 network.

 In Loulida, there is the Archaeological Museum, which houses findings from excavations in prehistoric settlements, from historical times, and parts of an ancient temple in the ancient city of Carthage.
-Finally, in Chora, you will admire not only the traditional architecture but also examples of neoclassical architecture, such as the building that houses the City Hall.

 In the northern part of the settlement is the Acropolis.
 From the ancient temple of Apollo and the Medieval Castle, only a few parts remain that testify to the area's prestige in the past.

-In Kea, many visitors are attracted by its paths built like stone stairs that run through the entire island.
-The bright terrain and small coves provide unique beauty along the way.
 Its 36 km long trail network is considered an ideal place for those who love hiking, and in fact, the trails of Kea have been characterized as a 'Network of Cultural Interest Routes.'

 Santorini